GaikwadAtharva/SESA_Event_Attendance/README.md

 ---

-# 📌 1.
-Application Overview
+# 📌 Application Overview

+Managing attendance manually at college events can be time-consuming and error-prone, especially when many students are registered.

+This application provides a simple digital workflow:

+**Student Registration → Database Storage → Organizer Search → Registration Verification → Attendance Marking → Dashboard Statistics**

-The **SESA Event Attendance Tracker** is designed to solve a common event-management problem: efficiently registering students and verifying their attendance at the entrance of an event.
+The system is designed to be simple, reliable, and easy for organizers to use at an event entrance.

-The system has two main sides:

-### Student Side

-Students can:

-- View available events
-- Register for an event
-- Enter their:
-  - Name
-  - College ID
-  - Email
-  - Contact number
-- Receive a unique registration token
-- View their registration information and attendance status

-### Organizer Side

-Organizers can:

-- Log in securely
-- Create events
-- View registered participants
-- Search participants
-- Search using:
-  - Name
-  - Email
-  - Contact number
-- View participant details
-- Mark registered participants as **Present**
-- View attendance statistics
-- Monitor Present, Absent and Registered counts

 ---

-# ✨ 2.
-Key Features
+# ✨ Key Features

-## Event Management

-Organizers can create events with:

-- Event name
-- Event date
-- Event description

-Events are stored permanently in the PostgreSQL database.

----

-## Student Registration
+## 👨‍🎓 Student Registration

-Students can register for an event by providing:
+Students can register for an available event by providing:

 - Name
 - College ID
 - Email
-- Contact number
+- Contact Number

-The system prevents duplicate registration using the student's College ID.
+The system validates the registration and prevents duplicate registration using the College ID.

 ---

-## Participant Search
+## 🔎 Participant Search

 Organizers can search registered participants using:

 - Name
 - Email
+- College ID
-- Contact number
+- Contact Number

-The participant's current attendance status is displayed.
+This allows organizers to quickly locate a student's registration at the event entrance.

 ---

-## Attendance Management
+## ✅ Attendance Management

-When a student arrives at the event:

-1. The organizer searches for the student.
-2. The system checks whether the student is registered.
-3. If registered, the student's details are displayed.
+For a registered participant, the organizer can:

+- View participant details
-4. The current attendance status is shown.
+- View their current attendance status
-5. The organizer can mark the student as **Present**.
+- Mark the participant as **Present**

-If the student is not registered, the system clearly indicates that the participant was not found.
+If the participant is not registered, the system clearly displays a **Not Found** result.

+Attendance cannot be accidentally marked multiple times for the same participant and event.

 ---

-## Attendance Persistence

-Attendance is stored in PostgreSQL.

-Therefore:

-- Refreshing the page does not remove attendance.
-- Closing and reopening the website does not remove attendance.
-- Application restarts do not remove attendance.
-- Render redeployments do not remove application data.

----

-## 📊 Attendance Dashboard
+## 📊 Organizer Dashboard

-The organizer dashboard provides:
+The dashboard provides real-time attendance statistics:

 - Total Registered
 - Total Present